pachyderm/pachyderm/doc/concepts/pipeline-concepts/datum/cross-union.md

 each datum in another, creating sets of datums.
 Your transformation code is provided one of these sets at the time to process.

-For example, you have repositories `A` and `B` with three datums each with the following structure:
+For example, you have repositories `A` and `B` with three datums, each with the following structure:

 **Note:** For this example, the glob pattern is set to `/*`.